 Janet Asteroff is a business writer, editor, and market analyst working on global business trends in information technology and e-commerce.
 She has an applied academic background in the social sciences and humanities.
 A former Gartner Group analyst, she has been a consultant and writer for many companies including Merrill Lynch, IBM, and the Conference Board.
 Janet has taught writing, communications, human factors, and business management at Columbia, Polytech, and the College of Westchester.
 A published author and speaker, she holds a doctorate in Communications from Columbia University Teachers College, and can be found at www.asteroff.com and on twitter at @jastro.

-In his role as Vice President of Enterprise Solutions, Strategy, and Technology, Praveen Asthana is responsible for defining Dell's overall enterprise product and technology strategy, as well as the planning, delivery, and marketing of next-generation enterprise systems and solutions.
-Prior to this role, he headed strategy, planning, and marketing for Dell's storage and networking divisions.
-Dr. Asthana has been at Dell since 2003.
-Earlier, he was Vice President of Marketing at a Silicon Valley storage startup, Zambeel, and prior to that he spent a decade at IBM developing and marketing a broad range of storage products.
+Praveen Asthana is the chief marketing officer of the hybrid-cloud firm Gravitant.
+In his former role as Vice President of Enterprise Solutions, Strategy, and Technology at Dell Inc., Praveen was responsible for defining Dell's overall enterprise product and technology strategy.
+Prior to joining Dell, he was Vice President of Marketing at a Silicon Valley storage startup, Zambeel.
+He also spent a decade at IBM developing and marketing a broad range of storage products.
 He has published frequently on technology and strategy, holds two US patents, and is a Fellow of the Royal Society of Arts (London).